Mostly Exploration-Free Algorithms for Contextual Bandits: Problem Formulation

-where $J_{ij}\in\reals$ are parameters of the distribution\footnote{In statistical physicis literature $J_{ij}$ maybe random variables themselves, but we assume they are deterministic.} and $Z$ is a normalization term---known as \emph{partition function}.
-It is easy to see that $P_X$ satisfies Assumptions \ref{ass:bounded} and \ref{ass:margin} since it has a support with finite number of points.
-Defining $W=\{\pm 1\}^d$, conditions (a) and (b) of Lemma \ref{lem:suff-cond-4-cov-div} hold easily as well.
-Now, if the covariance of the distribution is positive definite then condition (c) of Lemma \ref{lem:suff-cond-4-cov-div} also holds which means $P_X$ satisfies Assumption \ref{ass:cov-div}.
-Note that this class of distributions includes the well-known Rademacher distribution by taking all $J_{ij}$'s equal to $0$.
+for any $\vx=(x_1,x_2,\ldots,x_d)\in\{\pm 1\}^d$.
+Here, $J_{ij}\in\reals$ are (deterministic) parameters, and $Z$ is a normalization term known as the \emph{partition function} in the statistical physics literature.
+We define $W=\{\pm 1\}^d$, satisfying conditions (a) and (b) of Lemma \ref{lem:suff-cond-4-cov-div}.
+Furthermore, condition (c) follows by definition since the covariance of the distribution is positive-definite.
+This class of distributions includes the well-known Rademacher distribution (by setting all $J_{ij} = 0$).